opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getLyricsBySongId.md

 ##### Example with background vocals (role on cueLine)

-When a line contains both main vocals and background vocals, the server splits them into separate cueLines with the same `index`.
-The main vocals cueLine (empty/omitted `role`) **must** come first:
+When a source distinguishes both a default/main vocal layer and background vocals within the same lyric line, the server splits them into separate cueLines with the same `index`.
+If a default/main cueLine is present, it uses an empty/omitted `role` and comes first:

 {{< tabpane persist=false >}}
 {{< tab header="**Example**:" disabled=true />}}